amirtha-coder/ecommerce-sequelize-project/README.md

 # ecommerce-sequelize-project

-A sequelize project that seeds in the category and product
+A sequelize project that seeds in the category, product and tag.

 # mysql-employee-tracker<br>![MIT badge](https://img.shields.io/badge/MIT-License-green)